Design Guide

 Zone Divider Lockers

-Zone divider lockers solve two problems at once: they give employees secure personal storage, and they create spatial definition in open-plan offices — without the cost or rigidity of full walls.
+Zone divider lockers solve two problems at once: secure personal storage, and spatial definition in open-plan offices — without the cost or rigidity of full walls.

-By positioning locker banks perpendicular to the floor plan, designers can carve an open floor into focused work zones, collaboration areas, and quiet spaces — all while maintaining visual connection and natural light flow through open cubby sections.
+Positioning locker banks perpendicular to the floor plan lets designers carve an open floor into focused work zones, collaboration areas, and quiet spaces — while maintaining visual connection and natural light flow through open cubby sections.

 • Open cubby sections allow light and sightlines to pass through